HORSE PROGRAM COORDINATOR

 Jason completed a five month solo-hike on the Pacific Crest Trail (a 2,662 mile trail from the border of Mexico to Canada) as a way to raise money for Suicide Awareness/Prevention in memory of both of those kids.
 Afterwards, he returned to his original hometown in Tennessee and worked in Memphis at an adolescent addiction facility for six months.
 Memphis proved to be too much for him and he had begun searching for a new job in a new state when a friend unexpectedly called him.
 His friend who he had worked with in North Carolina happened to be one of the Program Directors at Camp Henry, and offered him a job.
 Jason jumped on this opportunity and moved to Michigan shortly after.

-Jason and his dog Hughey have fallen in love with camp and the area, which they now call home.
-Jason looks forward to continuing to develop the horse program and enjoys every chance he gets to work with the kiddos who he is fortunate enough to work with.
+Jason and his dog See More have fallen in love with camp and the area, which they now call home.
+Jason is certified by CHA (Certified Horsemanship Association) and looks forward to continuing to develop the horse program.
 He loves helping the kids develop, grow, laugh, and smile, which is what makes his job worthwhile.